 A market much bigger than equities is the equity derivatives market in India.
-Derivatives basically consists of two key products in India: Options and Futures.
-The difference between futures and options is that while futures are linear, options are not linear.
-Derivatives mean that they do not have any value of their own but their value is derived from an underlying asset.
-For example, Options and Futures on Reliance Industries will be linked to the stock price of Reliance Industries and will derive their value from the same.
+Derivatives basically consists of 2 key products in India viz Options and Futures.
+The difference between future and options is that while future is linear, options are not linear.
+Derivatives means that they do not have any value of their own but their value is derived from an underlying asset.
+For example, options and futures on Reliance Industries will be linked to the stock price of Reliance Industries and will derive their value from the same.
 Options and Futures trading constitutes an important part of the Indian equity markets.
-Let us understand the differences between Options and Futures and how equity futures and the options market form an integral part of the overall equity market.
+Let us understand the differences between Options and Futures and how equity futures and the options market form an integral part of the overall equity market

 A future is a right and an obligation to buy or sell an underlying stock (or other asset) at a predetermined price and deliverable at a predetermined time.
 Options are a right without an obligation to buy or sell an equity or index.
 A call option is a right to buy while a put option is a right to sell.

 Let us look at futures first.
 Assume that you want to buy 1500 shares of Tata Motors at a price of Rs.400.
 That will entail an investment of Rs.6 lakhs.
 Alternatively, you can also buy 1 lot (consisting of 1500 shares) of Tata Motors.
-The advantage is that when you buy futures, you only pay the margin which, let us say, is around 20% of the full value.
-This means your profits will be five times what you would earn by investing in equities.
-But, the losses could also be five-fold, and that is the risk of leveraged trades.
+The advantage is that when you buy futures, you only pay the margin which (let us say) is around 20% of the full value.
+That means your profits will be five-fold that of when you are invested in equities.
+But, the losses could also be five-fold and that is the risk of leveraged trades.

 An option is a right without an obligation.
 So, you can buy a Tata Motors 400 call option at a price of Rs.10.
 Since the lot size is 1500 shares, your maximum loss will be Rs.15,000 only.
 On the downside, even if Tata Motors goes to Rs.300, your loss will only be Rs.15,000.
-On the upside, your profits will be unlimited above Rs.
-410.
+On the upside, above Rs.410 your profits will be unlimited.

-Options and Futures are traded in contracts of 2 month, 2 months, and 3 months.
+Options and Futures are traded in contracts of 1 month, 2 months and 3 months.
 All F&O contracts will expire on the last Thursday of the month.
-Futures will trade at a futures price, which is normally at a premium to the spot price due to the time value.
+Futures will trade at a futures price which is normally at a premium to the spot price due to the time value.
 There will only be one futures price for a stock for one contract.
-For instance, in Jan 2018, one can trade in Jan Futures, Feb futures, and March futures of Tata Motors.
+Like in Jan 2018, one can trade in Jan Futures, Feb futures and March futures of Tata Motors.
 Trading in options is slightly more complicated as you actually trade the premiums.
 So, there will be different strikes traded for the same stock for call options and for put options.
-So, in the case of Tata Motors, the call options premium of 400 call will be Rs.10 while these option prices will be progressively lower as your strikes go higher.
+So, in case of Tata Motors, the call options premium of 400 call will be Rs.10 while these option prices will be progressively lower as your strikes go higher.

 Futures offer the advantage of trading equities with a margin.
-But, the risks are unlimited on the opposite side regardless of whether you are long or short on the futures.
+But the risks are unlimited on the opposite side irrespective of whether you are long or short on the futures.
 When it comes to options, the buyer can limit losses to the extent of the premium paid only.
 Since options are non-linear, they are more amenable to complex Options and Futures strategies.
-When you buy or sell futures, you are required to pay upfront margin and mark-to-market (MTM) margins.
-Also, when you sell an option, you are required to pay initial margins and MTM margins.
+When you buy are sell futures you are required to pay upfront margin and mark-to-market (MTM) margins.
+When you sell an option also you are required to pay initial margins and MTM margins.
 However, when you buy options you are only required to pay the premium margins.
 That is all!

-When it comes to futures, the periphery is quite simple.
-If you expect the stock price to go up, then you buy futures on the stock, and if you expect the stock price to go down, then you sell futures on the stock or the index.
+When it comes to futures the periphery is quite simple.
+If you expect the stock price to go up then you buy futures on the stock and if you expect the stock price to go down then you sell futures on the stock or the index.
 Options will have 4 possibilities.
-Let us understand each case with an Options and Futures trading example.
+Let us understand each one of them with a Options and Futures trading example.
 Let us assume that Infosys is currently quoting at Rs.1000.
 Let us understand how different traders will use different kinds of options based on their outlook.

-Options and Futures are conceptually different, but intrinsically both are the same as each tries to profit from a stock or an index without investing the full sum!
+Options and Futures are conceptually different but intrinsically they are the same as they try to profit from a stock or an index without investing the full sum!